 Timberland has some really sleek-looking shoes for both men and women that are perfect for the office, by the way, and they’re not all a part of that chunky winter boot collection.
 Remember that there is comfortable jewelry out there as well these days that you won’t take off before you’re halfway through the day; silicone rings are a perfect alternative to something you’d want to wear every day and a lot better for you than the regular types.

 Slouchy clothes are trendy

-Alright, you may not care that much about fashion or what other people are wearing but, when it comes to office wear, it’s a good idea to make a not of what kind of style you’re expected to show up in.
+Alright, you may not care that much about fashion or what other people are wearing but, when it comes to office wear, it’s a good idea to make a note of what kind of style you’re expected to show up in.
 You know, to look as professional as the rest.
-Slouchy clothes are a part of that pajamas trend and it will help you to look effortlessly stylish and secretly comfortable.
+Slouchy clothes are a part of that pajamas trend and they will help you to look effortlessly stylish and secretly comfortable.